-The School's investment in capital assets for its governmental activities as of June 30, 2014, amounts to \$218,014 (net of accumulated depreciation).
-This investment in capital assets includes furniture, fixtures, and equipment, leasehold improvements, and assets under capital lease.
-Additional information regarding the School's capital assets can be found in the notes to the financial statements.
+The School's investment in capital assets for its governmental activities as of June 30, 2016, amounts to \$127,139 (net of accumulated depreciation).
+This investment in capital assets consists of furniture, fixtures, and equipment and leasehold improvements.
+Additional information regarding the School's capital assets can be found in notes to the financial statements.